Educado-App/resources/FEATURE_PROGRESS.md

 - Student certificates:
   - :heavy_check_mark: Certificates are created and stored in the database upon completion of a course.
   - :heavy_check_mark: The student is able to to look through which certificates they have received, which shows relevant information.
   - :x: The student is able to preview/download a pdf of their certificate, which generates with the dynamically updated information.
+  - :x: A certificate is generated as a student has finished a course.